theplenoh/LeafBBS/README.md

 ## Trivia
 The former name of LeafBBS is CocoaBBS as it can be observed in this repo commit history.
 However, Plenoh changed the name of this internet bullet-in board system(BBS) since he felt unhealthy and noticed the risk of getting diabetes due to his developing dependency on caffeine and sugar.
-Green diet such as lettuce, cucumber, and spinach is a lot healthier.
+Green diet such as lettuce, cucumber, and spinach is much healthier.

 ## License Information
 LeafBBS is licensed and released under GPL v2.